Rebecca/Eureka transponding radar: Prototypes

 One of the major problems with the original AI radars was that the transmissions spread out over the entire front hemisphere of the aircraft.
 Shorter wavelengths, like those used in AI, tended to scatter from the ground, sending a portion of the signal back towards the aircraft, the "ground reflection" or "ground return".
 For the simple reason that the ground is much larger than a target aircraft, the scattered signal overwhelmed any target return, and made it impossible to see any target further away than the aircraft's current altitude.
 For the supply mission, which was carried out at very low altitudes, this was clearly not going to work.

 As the SOE had their own aircraft, and there was no need to make the system work with an existing production radar design, the solution was relatively simple.
 Instead of the transponder replying on the same frequency, and thus being lost in the ground reflections, it would receive the signal from the radar and then re-broadcast it on a second frequency.
 In the aircraft, the receiver would be tuned not to the radar's broadcasts, but the transponder's.
 This way the ground reflection would simply be ignored, although at the cost of requiring the transponder to have two separate antenna systems.

 Powering the transponder was a more serious problem.
 The system had to operate in any weather, which made conventional lead-acid batteries unsuitable due to their poor cold-weather performance.
 The system also had to be stored for long periods of time before being activated, which again argued against lead-acid.
 The solution was found to be small nickel-iron batteries that could be repeatedly and rapidly recharged in the field, and operated across a wide range of temperatures.
 To protect the system from capture, it was fitted with small explosives that would destroy enough of the circuitry to make it impossible to determine the exact frequencies being used.
 The transponders were mounted in suitcases, selected on a case-by-case basis to match common types in use in that area.

+Superregenerative receivers formed the “Eureka” portion of the Rebecca–Eureka radar navigation system and related interrogation-response arrangements.
+These systems assisted aircraft in locating ground beacons during airborne operations, including those conducted during the Second World War.

 A dozen transponders were supplied to the SOE in 1942, at which point the TRE's involvement largely ended.
 Brown later learned that these were used extensively throughout the war.
 One example, dropped in Norway, was used on seven separate drops, in spite of being buried for the better part of a year in a biscuit tin.